webda2l/symfony-docs/components/config/definition.rst

         ->end()
     ;

-When using a backed enum, the values provided to the node will be casted to one of the enum cases if possible.
+When using a backed enum, the values provided to the node will be cast to one of the enum cases if possible.

 .. versionadded:: 7.3